uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 - Place: Uppsala Makerspace
 - Registration: not needed, just show up :-)
 - Max number of participants: unlimited
+- Preparation: none

+## Frequently asked questions

+### Don't I need to bring a T-shirt?

+No.

+We will use a testing T-shirt to make prints.

+### Can I bring and use my own T-shirt?

+Yes, at your own risk.

+### Don't I need to bring a picture that I want to print?

+No.

+We will use a simple known-to-work image to make prints, which is the logo of the Lördagskurser.

+### Can I bring and use my own image?

+Yes!

+However, if that image is not accepted by InkCut or is too complex, we will ask you to use the testing image instead, so that all learners can use the vinyl cutter.

 ## For teachers